 - There is a website for students to refer to for all information related to WISE courses.
 This site is www.wiseeducation.org.

 - The LIU student login is: liu-student, and the password is: temp.
-Be sure to click on ‘log in’.
-If you just hit enter, there is sometimes a problem.
+Go to ‘log in’. (f you just hit enter, there is sometimes a problem) and then go to “Browse classes”.
 You can see the courses by selecting “view classes”.